 When you start the live broadcast and the event is set to

 started, interpreters can connect to the language room.
 When the floor language is a different language, one of the interpreters should unmute herself and start translating.
-The floor audio volume may be audible in the background, depending on your background volume setting in the Language Rooms Management page.

 When the language in the floor audio and a language room are the same, the interpreters in that language room should mute themselves.
 If this happens, Clevercast automatically maximizes the floor audio volume for that language (since no translation is being done).
 Viewers who have selected this language in the player will now hear the floor audio at full volume.